ergo-services/ergo/docs/actors/supervisor.md

 **Don't call management methods during restart**. `StartChild`, `AddChild`, `EnableChild`, `DisableChild` fail with `ErrSupervisorStrategyActive` if the supervisor is mid-restart.
 Wait for the restart to complete (check via `Inspect` or wait for `HandleChildStart` callback).

 **Disable auto shutdown for dynamic supervisors**.
 If your supervisor uses `AddChild` to add children at runtime, enable `DisableAutoShutdown`.
-Otherwise, it terminates when it starts with zero children or when all dynamically added children eventually stop.
+Otherwise it terminates once all its children have stopped.
+It cannot start empty and wait: `Init` rejects an empty `Children` list with "children list can not be empty", so a dynamic supervisor still declares at least one child.

 **Use HandleChildStart for integration, not validation**.
 By the time `HandleChildStart` is called, the child is already spawned and linked.
 Returning an error terminates the supervisor, but doesn't prevent the child from running.
 Use child's `Init` for validation instead.